vinaywadhwa/Google-Account-Switcher---Alfred/README.md

 ## ⚛ Features
 - Supports switching between upto 3 Google accounts with keyboard shortcuts (configurable)
-- Supports Drive & Gmail but may support other google apps as well, try it!
+- Supports Gmail, Drive & Calendar but may support other google apps as well, try it!

 ## ✅ Install